Capturing snapshots for historical graphs

 );

-To summarize this picture, we have teams that have many users that are individually assigned to one task.
-If a user completes a task, the associated record has its completed_at field updated to the current time to reflect the action.
+Here, teams have many users, and each user can be assigned one or more tasks.
+When a user completes a task, the corresponding record's completed_at field is set to the current time to reflect when the work was finished.
 Pretty easy to understand.

 WITH months AS (